 Karlovy Vary is a spa town located in the western Bohemian region of the Czech Republic.
 The town is renowned for its numerous hot springs, which have been used for therapeutic purposes since the 14th century.

 However, this town is also famous for its scenic setting, nestled among wooded hills and picturesque valleys.
-So if you’re planning a trip and looking for the best things to do in Karlovy Vary, here are the top 17 attractions and activities to keep you busy.
+So if you’re planning a trip and looking for the best things to do in Karlovy Vary, here are the top 17 best and fun things to do in Karlovy Vary to keep you busy.

 1. Visit One of the Many Hot Springs